Archival Disruptor Gala Porras-Kim Debuts New Work at Carnegie Museum of Art

 Gala Porras-Kim Takes the Carnegie

 The reflection at the threshold of a categorical division, opening on February 27, will see Porras-Kim using objects from the archives of the Carnegie Library, Carnegie Museum of Natural History, and Carnegie Museum of Art.
 The Carnegie holds a deep, meticulous archive of work from the three institutions within it.
-So, Porras-Kim has had the opportunity to dive into a plethora of museum items.
-“Some of the works are about how the collection moves between different parts of the Carnegie and how choices were made over objects and where they are situated today (library, CMOA or CNMH),” Porras-Kim told TABLE.

 Engaging with the Collection

-One of the traps that plagues many shows dealing with both what’s in the archive as well as the rules governing that archive, is a sort of over-analysis where there’s little consideration of the actual work.
+One of the traps that plague many shows dealing with both what’s in the archive as well as the rules governing that archive, is a sort of over-analysis where there’s little consideration of the actual work.
 Porras-Kim’s work does the opposite.
 It asks us to step back from “academic word salad” to really feel and think for a moment, based on the physical reality of what’s in front of us.
 For example: How does it make any sense for a museum to have bodily remains in its collection?
 Is it acceptable to display objects of religious reverence in a white cube, deprived of the environment that sheltered them and provided greater meaning?

 Story by Emma Riva